turbaevsky/indicators/doc/PI_DB_TS.md

 #### Summary Table

 The summary table is a data table showing a list of individual indicator results for the calendar quarter selected.
 The user selects a single result period, which is the number of months of data used to calculate a single result, e.g., 3, 12, 18, 24, or 36 months).
 The report also provides the median, mean, and upper and lower quartiles for the grouping of the selected units/stations.
-The user can select entire groups or select individual units/stations within centres to create a customized grouping.
+The user can select entire groups or select individual units/stations within centres to create a customised grouping.

 ![](pic/sumTab1.PNG)
 ![](pic/sumTab1_1.PNG)